Emotional labor: Definition

 Hochschild (1983) argues that within this commodification process, service workers are estranged from their own feelings in the workplace.

 Alternate usage

-The term has been applied in modern contexts to refer to household tasks, specifically unpaid labor that is often expected of women, e.g. planning celebrations or having to remind their partner of chores.
+The term has been applied in modern contexts to refer to household tasks, specifically unpaid labor that is often expected of women, e.g. having to remind their partner of chores.
 The term can also refer to informal counseling, such as providing advice to a friend or helping someone through a breakup.
 When Hochschild was interviewed about this shifting usage, she described it having undergone concept creep, expressing that it made the concept blurrier and was sometimes being applied to things that were simply just labor, although how carrying out this labor made a person feel could make it emotional labor as well.

-This modern use of the term had originally been introduced by non-professionals of the field and has therefore received criticism by medical and psychological professionals.